 For anyone reading this who isn’t overly confident with technical controls or computing in general, the good news is that it is not hard to implement any of the parental controls mentioned above.

 Another important thing to mention at this point is that it is important to talk with your child.
 Implementing controls is important as a safety net, but talking with your child and setting clear boundaries for what they can and cannot do online is also important.
 If they make a mistake, be there and be calm.
 Helping them to learn is all part of the process.

 In this next section, we detail the specific areas of the internet and the devices they use.
-We explain clear guidelines and depending on your child’s age, some of these will apply right now, and others will be applicable in the future.
+We explain clear guidelines, and depending on your child’s age, some will apply right now, and others will be applicable in the future.

 For many parents, social media wasn’t around when we were children.
 While parents have always been concerned with video games and TV content, Social Media is an entirely new ball game.

 With more and more children being exposed to social media from a younger age and many children being allowed to use it before the regulated age of 13, they are spending more time than ever on social media.

-Instagram, Snapchat, and YouTube are the most popular social media channels for teenagers.
+Instagram, Snapchat, and YouTube are teenagers’ most popular social media channels.
 According to a recent report, 95% of teenagers now have access to a mobile device, with almost 50% of them being constantly connected.

-Another interesting statistic is that children between 13-17 spend almost nine hours per day online, while those between 8-12 spend nearly 6 hours daily connected to the internet.
+Another interesting statistic is that children between 13-17 spend almost nine hours online daily, while those between 8-12 spend nearly 6 hours connected to the internet daily.

-Another real worry and one which is echoed around the world is the addictiveness of social media platforms.
-Aside from this, it can unlock the gates to other issues such as talking with strangers, bullying, and inappropriate content.
+Another real worry, which is echoed worldwide, is the addictiveness of social media platforms.
+Aside from this, it can unlock the gates to other issues, such as talking with strangers, bullying, and inappropriate content.